WebsiteBaker-modules/addon-file-editor/README.md

-# Addon File Editor Admin Tool for CMS WebsiteBaker (2.8.x)
+# cwsoft-addon-file-editor admin tool for CMS WebsiteBaker (2.8.x)

-The Addon File Editor (consecutively abbreviated `AFE`) enables you to *view*, *edit*, *delete*, *create*, *upload*, *unzip* or *backup* files of installed Add-ons such as *modules*, *templates* or *languages* from the [WebsiteBaker CMS](http://www.websitebaker2.org) backend. `AFE` allows you to create installation packages of installed Add-ons, ready for installation in WebsiteBaker - handy for distribution or backup purposes.
+The `cwsoft-addon-file-editor` (consecutively abbreviated `AFE`) enables you to *view*, *edit*, *delete*, *create*, *upload*, *unzip* or *backup* files of installed Add-ons such as *modules*, *templates* or *languages* from the [WebsiteBaker CMS](http://www.websitebaker2.org) backend. `AFE` allows you to create installation packages of installed Add-ons, ready for installation in WebsiteBaker - handy for distribution or backup purposes.

 The optional FTP layer implemented in `AFE`, allows you to modify Add-on files normally owned by the *ftp-user*.
 This might be usefull if your website is hosted on a shared hosting provider using different pemissions for PHP and FTP groups.
 Another optional feature is the support for the 3rd party online photo editing service [Pixlr](http://pixlr.com), which allows you to modifiy images of Add-ons in a Photoshop&trade; like environment from the WebsiteBaker backend.

 ## Download
-The released stable `AFE` installation packages for the WebsiteBaker CMS can be found in the [GitHub download area](https://github.com/cwsoft/wb-addon-file-editor/downloads).
+The released stable `cwsoft-addon-file-editor` installation packages for the WebsiteBaker CMS can be found in the [GitHub download area](https://github.com/cwsoft/wb-addon-file-editor/downloads).
 It is recommended to install/update to the latest available version listed.
 Older versions are provided for compatibility reasons with older WebsiteBaker versions and may contain bugs or security issues.
 The development history of `AFE` can be tracked via [GitHub](https://github.com/cwsoft/wb-addon-file-editor).

 ## License
-`AFE` is licensed under the [GNU General Public License (GPL) v3.0](http://www.gnu.org/licenses/gpl-3.0.html).
+`cwsoft-addon-file-editor` is licensed under the [GNU General Public License (GPL) v3.0](http://www.gnu.org/licenses/gpl-3.0.html).

 ## Requirements